abpframework/abp/docs/en/Blog-Posts/2023-06-05 v7_3_Preview/POST.md

 ### ABP CLI: switch-to-local command

-In this version, ABP CLI introduces a new CLI command: **"switch-to-local"**. `switch-to-local` command changes all NuGet package references on a solution to local project references for all the `.csproj` files in the specified folder (and all its subfolders with any deep).
+In this version, ABP CLI introduces a new CLI command: **"switch-to-local"**.
+The `switch-to-local` command changes all NuGet package references on a solution to local project references for all the `.csproj` files in the specified folder (and all its subfolders with any depth).

 **Usage:**